toorin-lab/BurstVision/software_architecture.md

 ## Overview

-This project provides a tool for analyzing network traffic data, generating plots, and visualizing key traffic metrics.
-The tool can operate in different modes (`traffic-oriented` or `flow-oriented`) and allows users to analyze network data by generating plots and summaries for various traffic characteristics.
+This project provides a tool for analyzing microbursts and its metrics.
+BurstVision can operate in different modes (`traffic-oriented` or `flow-oriented`) and allows users to analyze network data by generating plots and summaries for various traffic characteristics.

 ### Main Components